SovereignCloudStack/website/source/About/index.en.md

 many disadvantages:

-* It does not always fit the use scenario where you might need decentral IT infrastructure (edge).
+* It does not always fit the use scenario where you might need decentralized IT infrastructure (edge).

 * It creates legal challenges with respect to data privacy (and sometimes also security) compliance.